jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/1_Standards/5_Essential_Standards.typ

 While future advancements may potentially yield airfoil-shaped high-pressure hydrogen tanks, the scope of this work is limited to regular-shaped tanks, specifically cylinders.

 Based on the conceptualization of #glspl("swith") and the illustrated dimensions of integrated composite tubes, the prohibitive expense of producing multiple #glspl("swith") for experimental tests becomes evident.
 This economic constraint presents a significant challenge in meeting the testing requirements outlined in current standards.
 Another obstacle to the direct applicability of the EC 406/2010 to #glspl("swith") stems from certain prescribed demands that may be considered excessively stringent.
-These requirements, found identically in both the EC 406/2010 and the ISO 19881:2018, relate to the gaseous hydrogen burst ratio criteria.
-In particular, these criteria are delineated in section 3.6 of the EC 406/2010 and section 7.3.2 of the ISO 19881:2018.
+These requirements, found identically in both the EC 406/2010 and the #gls("iso") 19881:2018, relate to the gaseous hydrogen burst ratio criteria.
+In particular, these criteria are delineated in section 3.6 of the EC 406/2010 and section 7.3.2 of the #gls("iso") 19881:2018.
 Both standards mandate the fulfillment of @eq_3, where $p_"burst"$, $psi$, and $p_"wnp"$ represent the minimal burst pressure, a factor dependent on the over-wrap material, and the nominal working pressure, respectively.

 $ p_"burst" ≥ psi space.thin p_"wnp" $<eq_3>

 The safety factors $psi$ specified for different fiber materials are as follows: 3.5 for glass, 3.0 for aramid, and 2.25 for carbon.
 Consequently, when using aramid as the fiber material, the hydrogen tank must withstand three times the nominal pressure.
 For instance, if the nominal pressure for a #gls("swith") tank were set at $300 "bar"$, the tank would need to withstand a minimum of $900 "bar"$.
-These high safety factors, as defined in the EC 406/2010 and the ISO 19881:2018, pose significant technical hurdles.
+These high safety factors, as defined in the EC 406/2010 and the #gls("iso") 19881:2018, pose significant technical hurdles.
 Higher safety factors necessitate more material to meet the requirements, resulting in increased mass and weight.
 This outcome is highly undesirable in aviation, as emphasized on multiple occasions in @chap_1.

 The limitations of current testing facilities further complicate this issue.
 The high-pressure gas tank testing facility of the European Commission (GasTeF) @Cebolla2019 reports a maximum internal pressure testing capability of $1050 "bar"$.
-The maximum working nominal pressures ($p_"wnp"$) achievable under the EC 406/2010 and ISO 19881:2018 standards range from $300$ to $465 "bar"$, depending on the fiber material.
+The maximum working nominal pressures ($p_"wnp"$) achievable under the EC 406/2010 and #gls("iso") 19881:2018 standards range from $300$ to $465 "bar"$, depending on the fiber material.
-However, when considering the factors specified in the ISO 11119-3:2020, the expected maximum working nominal pressures ($p_"wnp"$) range between $437.5$ and $525 "bar"$.
+However, when considering the factors specified in the #gls("iso") 11119-3:2020, the expected maximum working nominal pressures ($p_"wnp"$) range between $437.5$ and $525 "bar"$.

 A comprehensive overview of these relationships is provided in @tab_14.
 The table presents the complete list of fiber material-dependent safety factors for the three aforementioned standards, shown as the denominators of the fractions.
 Additionally, it illustrates the maximum allowable operating pressures for each combination of fiber material and standard, calculated based on the maximum test pressure of $1050 "bar"$ @Cebolla2019.